kimwue/alterable-form-bundle/README.md

 }
 ```

-You need to create your form using the classname like this:
+You need to create your form using the classname like this instead of a name string:

 ```php
 $form = $this->createForm(MyForm::class, $myObject);